Posted by Jessica Zeyl on September 25, 2013

 Some families will fall under one of these two categories.
 Some families will have some sort of blend of the two categories.

-Which one is better?
 The answer isn’t simple.
 There are situations where it is helpful to favour action over self reflection and, of course, situations where the reverse is true.